-11. The contents of this Contract, which includes the Relevant Documents, which may be accessed via the hyperlinks listed at Schedule 1, set out how the University will provide to you any teaching, examination, assessment and other 'educational services' for which you are registered and enrolled and the University will take reasonable care and skill to provide these educational services in accordance with the terms of this Contract.
+11. The contents of this Contract, which includes the Relevant Documents sets out how the University will provide to you any teaching, examination, assessment and other educational services for which you are registered and enrolled.
+The University will take reasonable care and skill to provide these educational services in accordance with the terms of this Contract.